Yochanna/nodejs_work/lesson10_express_templates/README.md

 # Lesson 10: Connecting Views with Templates

-This project demonstrates how to use EJS templating engine with Express.js, including layouts and partials.

-## What You'll Learn

 - Setting up EJS as a templating engine
 - Passing data from controllers to views